 If you are one of those who cannot decide between the two consoles, and we have our Xbox Series X review for you to read, here are some details about both that may help you make up your mind.
 And there is a lot to consider other than just the price, with the games, specs, power and the speed of the console all with considering before making the investment.

-- PS5 pre-orders: where to buy the console and latest stock update
+- PS5 stock: where to buy the console and latest stock update

 - Xbox Series X and S stock: where to buy the console and UK stock update